 Austin Plays Fair by Tony & Lauren Dungy, illustrated by Guy Wolek

 Austin’s teammate tricks the other team so they’ll finally win.
-But Austin’s coach remind the team that winning isn’t the goal, it’s playing a fair game.
+But Austin’s coach reminds the team that winning isn’t the goal; it’s playing a fair game.
 And, the next time they have a game, the team will need to decide how they’ll behave.

 Football with Dad by Frank Berrios, illustrated by Brian Biggs

-Dad and son spend Sunday’s playing football together.
-They first warm up, then they practice throwing, catching, tackling, all the while being safe.
+Dad and son spend Sundays playing football together.
+First, warm up, then they practice throwing, catching, tackling, all the while being safe.
 Their day finishes with watching a game on television.
 Charming illustrations!

 Kick, Pass, and Run by Leonard Kessler